chrisjs87/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closure is when a Function used within another function must look from child to parent in order to find 'closure', looking for variable values outside of the child's scope, but available in the parent's scope.

 2. Study the following code, then answer the questions below.

 ```js